-PCPs have the responsibility to discuss advance medical directives with Humana Healthy Horizons-covered patients who are 18 or older and who are of sound mind at the first medical appointment, consistent with OAC 317:30-3-13(a)(5).
+PCPs have the responsibility to discuss advance medical directives with Humana Healthy Horizons-covered patients who are 18 or older and who are of sound mind at the first medical appointment.
 The discussion should be charted in the permanent medical record of the member.
-A copy of the advance directive should be included in the member's medical record, inclusive of other mental health directives.
+A copy of the advance directive should be included in the member's medical record, inclusive of other mental health directives. per OAC 317:30-3-13(a)(3)) and 42 CFR 422.128(b)(1)(ii)(E).

 The PCP should discuss potential medical emergencies with the member and document that discussion in the member's medical record.
 All member records must contain documentation the member was given written information concerning the member's rights regarding advance directives (i.e., written instructions for living will or power of attorney), including whether the member has executed an advance directive.
 (42 CFR 438.3(j)(3)).
 Neither the managed care plan, nor any of its providers require, as a condition of treatment, the member to execute or waive an advance directive, as per 42 CFR 438.3(j)(1)-(2); 42 CFR 422.128(b)(1)(ii)(H); 42 CFR 489.102(a)(5).
+The advance directive becomes effective when it is communicated to the provider and the member is no longer able to make decisions regarding administration of life-sustaining treatment, in accordance with 63 O.S. § 3101.5.
+Providers cannot administer care conditionally and cannot discriminate against the member on the basis of whether or not they have executed an advance directive, per OAC 317:30-3-13(a)(4).